Table of contents

-A study of more than 7,000 employees showed that those employees who did not feel empowered were rated at the 24th percentile of engagement while those with a high level of empowerment came in at the 79th percentile.
+What is the value of employee empowerment?
+A study of more than 7,000 employees showed that employees who did not feel empowered were rated at the 24th percentile of engagement while those with a high level of empowerment came in at the 79th percentile.
+This drastic difference shows the impact empowerment has on engagement in the workplace.

 What is the definition of empowerment?